Ashishwayachal12/ATM-Management-System/README.md

 # ATM Management System

-This is a simple ATM and ATM Management System developed in Java using Swing and MySQL.
-The system provides essential banking functionalities such as withdrawing money, checking balances, and performing transactions.
+This is a simple  ATM Management System developed in Java using Swing and MySQL.
+The system provides essential banking functionalities such as withdrawing money, checking balances, and .
 It is designed with a focus on simulating an ATM-like interface for users.

 ## Features